kajyuuen/daaja/README.md

 # daaja

-This repository has a implementations of data augmentation for NLP for Japanese:
+This repository has implementations of data augmentation for NLP for Japanese:

 ## For Japanese